 |Time||20 minutes hands-on, plus a day or more to culture and set|

-Pour into the nut milk bag and leave to culture for 12-36 hours: the longer it cultures, the more tart and tangy it will get.
+Pour into the nut milk bag and suspend over the sink or a bowl.
+Leave to culture for 12-36 hours: the longer it cultures, the more tart and tangy it will get.
 If your kitchen is very hot, put the cheese in the fridge after 6 hours or so.

 Transfer to a bowl and stir in lemon, salt, and nutmeg.

 Lay out the wax paper and scrape the cheese onto it, using the spatula to form a ball.

 Roll up the paper to form a tube, tape it closed, and refrigerate at least another 8 hours to set.

 Sprinkle the garnish on the plate and gently roll the log over it to coat.